Burkhalter, Alan Department of Pharmacology, School of Medicine, University of California, San Francisco, California.

 - H-2 receptor antagonists

 A type of drug that inhibits the combination of histamine with histamine receptors.
-These drugs are termed either H-1 or H-2 receptor antagonists depending on which type of histamine receptor is involved.
-H-1 receptor antagonists are used largely for treating allergies, and H-2 receptor antagonists are used to treat peptic ulcer disease and related conditions.
+Antihistamine drugs are termed either H-1 or H-2 receptor antagonists, depending on which type of histamine receptor is involved.
+H-1 receptor antagonists are used chiefly for treating allergies (see illustration), whereas H-2 receptor antagonists are used to treat peptic ulcer disease and related conditions.
 See also: Allergy; Food allergy; Gastrointestinal tract disorders; Pharmacology; Ulcer

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.

 MORE THAN 8700 articles covering all major scientific disciplines and encompassing the McGraw-Hill Encyclopedia of Science & Technology and McGraw-Hill Yearbook of Science & Technology

 115,000-PLUS definitions from the McGraw-Hill Dictionary of Scientific and Technical Terms